Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Introduction

 \section{Introduction}

-Since their discovery by Jocelyn Bell over 50 years ago \citep{1968Natur.217..709H}, radio pulsars have proven themselves to be immensely useful astrophysical laboratories.
+Since their discovery by Jocelyn Bell over 50 years ago \citep{1968Natur.217..709H}, radio pulsars have proven themselves to be immensely useful astrophysical laboratories, ranging from the nature of their multi-wavelength emission and corresponding fundamental plasma physics \citep{Harding_2017}, pulsar and neutron star populations and their consequences for stellar evolution \citep{https://doi.org/10.48550/arxiv.1903.06526}, stellar evolution in binaries \citep{Tauris2017,Tauris2023}, and as probes of the interstellar medium \citep{Turner_2021}.
 They have provided a number of fundamental physics advancements, the most prominent of which are evidence for a nanohertz gravitational wave background via the use of pulsar timing arrays \citep[PTAs,][]{Agazie_2023}, tests of general relativity (GR) and fundamental properties of gravity (e.g., \citealt{Kramer2021}, for a general review see \citealt{2024LRR....27....5F}), and tests of the properties of the strong nuclear force via their equation of state \citep[EOS,][]{OzelFreire2016,Lattimer2021}.
-A number of open questions involving pulsars remain, such as the nature of their radio emission and corresponding fundamental plasma physics \citep{Harding_2017}, pulsar and neutron star populations and their consequences for stellar evolution \citep{https://doi.org/10.48550/arxiv.1903.06526}, stellar evolution in binaries \citep{Tauris2017,Tauris2023}, and the properties of the interstellar medium \citep{Turner_2021}.
+Most of this work is done in the radio band, in which coherent, pulsed emission is produced from charged particle acceleration along the magnetic axis.